The person at the center of this case

 Beyond the top three above — each detail below could be the thread that pulls this case open.

-Has the tow truck driver who was kidnapped provided any additional details about Hill's appearance, demeanor, or statements during the incident?
+What information did the kidnapped tow truck driver provide about Hill's appearance, behavior, and statements during the incident?

 Even the smallest detail could be the key to solving this case.